Russell–Einstein Manifesto

 The Russell–Einstein Manifesto was issued in London on 9 July 1955 by Bertrand Russell in the midst of the Cold War.
 It highlighted the dangers posed by nuclear weapons and called for world leaders to seek peaceful resolutions to international conflict.
-The signatories included eleven pre-eminent intellectuals and scientists, including Albert Einstein, who signed it just days before his death on 18 April 1955.
-A few days after the release, philanthropist Cyrus S. Eaton offered to sponsor a conference—called for in the manifesto—in Pugwash, Nova Scotia, Eaton's birthplace.
-This conference, held in July 1957, was to be the first of the Pugwash Conferences on Science and World Affairs.
+The signatories included eleven pre-eminent intellectuals and scientists, including Albert Einstein, who signed it shortly before his death on 18 April 1955.
+Shortly after the release, philanthropist Cyrus S. Eaton offered to sponsor a conference—called for in the manifesto—in Pugwash, Nova Scotia, Eaton's birthplace.
+The conference, held in July 1957, became the first of the Pugwash Conferences on Science and World Affairs.

 Background

 The first detonation of an atomic weapon took place on 16 July 1945 in the desert north of Alamogordo, New Mexico.
 On 6 August 1945, the US dropped the Little Boy bomb on the Japanese city of Hiroshima.
 Three days later, it dropped the Fat Man bomb on Nagasaki.
 At least 100,000 civilians were killed outright by these two bombings.

 On 18 August 1945, the Glasgow Forward published "The Bomb and Civilisation," the first known recorded comment by Bertrand Russell on atomic weapons, which he began composing the day Nagasaki was bombed.
 It contained threads that would later appear in the manifesto:

 After learning of the bombing of Hiroshima and seeing an impending nuclear arms race, Joseph Rotblat, the only scientist to leave the Manhattan Project on moral grounds, remarked that he "became worried about the whole future of mankind."

 Over the years that followed, Russell and Rotblat worked on efforts to curb nuclear proliferation, collaborating with Albert Einstein and other scientists to compose what became known as the Russell–Einstein Manifesto.